132420233-myseneca/CAA-Azure-Project/checkpoint2/Readme.md

 #### `git status`

 - **Purpose:**
-  - This command is used to show the status of changes in a directory we are currently working on with Git.
+  - This command is used to show the status of changes in a directory we are currently working on with Git and the staging.
 It helps to show if the files are tracked, uncommitted, or committed.
-- **Example:** This is a exapmple of a committed git repository `On branch main
-Your branch is ahead of 'origin/main' by 1 commit.
-  (use "git push" to publish your local commits)

-Untracked files:
-  (use "git add <file>..." to include in what will be committed)
-	git_status_committed.txt

-nothing added to commit but untracked files present (use "git add" to track) `
+nothing added to commit but untracked files present (use "git add" to track)

-## Creating & Merging Branches
+## Creating and Merging Branches
 ``` bash
 $ git log -n 5